 In Maryland, one of the most common traffic charges is driving with a suspended or revoked license.
-A license suspension is when a driver is temporarily prohibited from operating a motor vehicle for a specific period.
+A license suspension is when a driver is temporarily prohibited from operating a motor vehicle for several months.
+Revocation is the permanent loss of a license.
 People can face severe consequences if they fail to respect their suspended or revoked license.
-The attorneys from Gracia & Mintz has shared 4 common reasons why licenses are suspended or revoked in Maryland.
+The Prince George's County criminal defense attorneys from Gracia & Mintz have shared 4 common reasons why licenses are suspended or revoked in Maryland.

 #1: Convicted of a DUI

 A driver convicted of driving under the influence of drugs or alcohol faces serious penalties.
-A DUI conviction is punishable by jail time, fines, and points on your license.
+A DUI conviction is often punished with jail time, fines, and points on your license.
 A DUI is also one of the main reasons why drivers get their licenses suspended or revoked.
-The consequences will depend on the person’s driving record and specifics of the incident.
-If you were convicted and received an MVA notice of license revocation or suspension, it is vital to contact our experienced lawyers at Gracia and Mintz to help you fight for your driving privileges.
+The severity of the consequences will depend on the person’s driving record and the specifics of the incident.
+If you were convicted and received an MVA notice of license revocation or suspension, it is vital to contact experienced lawyers at Gracia and Mintz to help you fight for your driving privileges.